core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 // Time t2

 int R = <number of requests to the target resource
-         between t1 and t2, with the MRFD option>;
+         received between t1 and t2, and including the MRFD option with value 0>;

 int E = R * (2^Q);